kvertacnik/Practical_Bioinformatics_Workshop/3_software.md

 ___

 ## Updating your PATH
 Environmental variables store information specific to your computer.
 Software can access these variables to know how things are set up on your computer.
-The `PATH` variable (Windows, Linux, macOS) specifies the directories where executable programs are located.
+The `$PATH` variable (Windows, Linux, macOS) specifies the directories where executable programs are located.

 Once in your PATH variable, you can call the program by name without having to type the full path.